-- Western (Drakensberg Escarpment) and northern boundary: highland sourveld changing ٠ to southern tall grassveld (west to east and north to south); - Central area: grassveld, changing to valley bushveld (west to east) and Natal sour sandveld (north to south); and - Coastal area: coastal forest.
+- Western (Drakensberg Escarpment) and northern boundary: highland sourveld changing to southern tall grassveld (west to east and north to south); - Central area: grassveld, changing to valley bushveld (west to east) and Natal sour sandveld (north to south); and - Coastal area: coastal forest.

 Land use is primarily related to limited forestry developments, agricultural practices (stock farming, cash crop irrigations, game farming and sugar cane plantations).
 A low proportion of the catchment is natural and consists mostly of grassland and bushland, with some forest.
-Approximately 1-2% of the catchment is urban, comprising mostly residential, industrial and commercial development, as well as mines and quarries.
-This is mainly associated with the towns of Estcourt, Ladysmith, Dundee and Newcastle, situated in the upper catchment.
+Approximately 1-2% of the catchment is urban, comprising mostly residential, industrial and

-&lt;sup>1 Also referenced as "arenites" - all course to medium grained clastic rocks (sandstones, siltstones and conglomerates) representing water bearing zones/aquifers.
-Part of the Natal Group (Natal [TMG] sandstones.
+1 Also referenced as "arenites" - all course to medium grained clastic rocks (sandstones, siltstones and conglomerates) representing water bearing zones/aquifers.

+2 Part of the Natal Group (Natal [TMG] sandstones.

-&lt;sup>3 Part of the Natal Sector, Namaqua-Natal Metamorphic Province (~1.1 Ga)
+3 Part of the Natal Sector, Namaqua-Natal Metamorphic Province (~1.1 Ga)